‘Maxim’ Model Rachel Bush Flaunts Perky Derriere In Cheeky Bikini

 “I so wish I was that orca at this moment,” chimed in a third Instagram user.

 Unfortunately for enamored fans, the stunner is married to Buffalo Bills player Jordan Poyer.
-Last month, Rachel took to Instagram stories to model a revealing pair of booty shorts in support of her husband’s team.
+Last month, Rachel took to her Instagram stories to model a revealing pair of booty shorts in support of her husband’s team.

 Despite being a proud NFL wife, Rachel opened up to Sports Gossip about the difficulties of being married to a football player.
-In the 2018 interview, she noted that prior to being a mother, she thought dating a NFL player was exciting.
+In the 2018 interview, she noted that prior to being a mother, she thought dating an NFL player was exciting.
 Her viewpoint changed, however, after she gave birth to her daughter, Aliyah, in December 2016.

 “When Aliyah came in the picture my whole world flipped upside down!
 She’s the most precious little angel and my biggest blessing don’t get me wrong, but at 19 I wasn’t really ready to take on NFL wifey and mommy life all at once,” explained Rachel.
 “It’s something that I’m still working on and trying to perfect, it’s no longer just about me, especially during the season.
 All about Lea and Jordan now!”